 I worked on the then next-generation RoboTaxi, ZMP's self driving platfrom.
 I mostly worked on computer vision and robotic system software development.
 I also participated in systems setup, sensor calibation and testing the self-driving car both on the test track and in traffic.
+Briefly I also worked on the company's delivery robot platform.

 I worked on industrial vision software and SDKs (Cognex VisionView, Cognex Designer) the company ships with their camera systems.
 I mostly worked in C# and TypeScript with some JavaScript and C++.
 In most of my time at the company I was responsible for HMI framework design and implementation, script parsing, object serialization-deserialization, automatic code generation and software licensing.
 The products I worked on have a combined sales volume over $100M.